-By deciding planning applications The establishment of a sustainable transport group on a Standing Working Group basis will consider traffic congestion, car parking congestion and provision, bus routing, large vehicle routing, traffic speeds and access to the main village facilities and explore possible solutions with a range of relevant Authorities, organisations and individuals.
+By deciding planning applications.

+The establishment of a sustainable transport group on a Standing Working Group basis will consider traffic congestion, car parking congestion and provision, bus routing, large vehicle routing, traffic speeds and access to the main village facilities and explore possible solutions with a range of relevant Authorities, organisations and individuals.

-11. ANNEX A: NEIGHBOURHOOD ASPIRATIONS
+11. Annex A: Neighbourhood Aspirations

-11.1 Based on the National Planning Policy Framework and the emerging Sheffield Plan the Neighbourhood Forum has identified a number of proposals that are not subject to the development management process.
+11.1 Based on the National Planning Policy Framework the Neighbourhood Forum has identified a number of proposals that are not subject to the development management process.
 The local community aspires to promote further economic, social and environmental well-being in Dore Neighbourhood.
 Most of the proposals require the co-operation of Sheffield City Council.
 Acknowledging the current financial constraints of the local authority, normal funding methods may not be available and the Community Infrastructure Levy will need to be used.

-Green Belt Enhancement.
+Green Belt Enhancement